 To realize the relevance of this study in the context of heavy-ion collision experiments, we have estimated the chiral crossover line imposing the strangeness-neutrality condition.
-The separation between the freeze-out curve and the pseudo-critical line increases toward high density, which implies a longer-lived interacting hadronic phase at lower collision energies.
-Furthermore, we have used the repulsive mean-field QMHRG model to calculate the speed of sound along various isentropic ( constant $s/n_B$) lines pertinent to the heavy-ion collision experiments, constrained by the strangeness-neutrality and $n_Q/n_B$ ratio.
-In the hadron phase, there is good agreement between our calculation and the latest available data in lattice QCD.
-We have also predicted the isentropic trajectory and the speed of sound within this repulsive mean-field model for $s/n_B = 15$, where no lattice QCD data is available.
+The separation between the freeze-out curve and the pseudocritical line increases toward high density, which implies a longer-lived interacting hadronic phase at lower collision energies.
+Furthermore, we have used the repulsive mean-field QMHRG model to calculate the speed of sound along various isentropic ( constant $s/n_B$) lines pertinent to heavy-ion collision experiments, constrained by the strangeness neutrality and $n_Q/n_B$ ratio.
+In the hadron phase, there is good agreement between our calculation and the latest available data from lattice QCD.
+We have also predicted the isentropic trajectory and the speed of sound within this repulsive mean-field model for $s/n_B = 15$, where no lattice QCD data are available.
 We see that starting from this value of $s/n_B$ the previously seen characteristic softening of the QCD equation of state near the chiral crossover regions disappears.

 We pointed out that the QMHRG model with a single repulsive mean field for all baryons only works for $\mu_B<750$ MeV.
-For larger values of the baryon chemical potential, a more refined mean field approach is needed, which has different mean-fields for different baryon species.
+For larger values of the baryon chemical potential, a more refined mean field approach is needed, with different mean fields for different baryon species.